tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/Activities/08-Stu_Rolled_Gold/README.md

 Using the 2019 data from the Results DataFrame, compute the out-of-sample RMSE.

 How does the RMSE for the two models compare?

+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved